yapyunqi/MUSA611-CPLN692-week-10/assignment/README.md

 Geospatial applications are all about working with data.
 What datasets would you plan/like to use?
 If the data you'll be working with isn't already stored in a way that you can use, how will you be storing your data?
-(If it is too large for a javascript application, using a backend might be necessary)

 ## Technologies used